 1967-1969 – The first executive director of Southern Oregon Goodwill Industries was Verlon Southwick.
 He played a key role in the founding by conducting a feasibility study under a grant sponsored by Goodwill Industries of Oregon in Portland.

-1969-1974 – The Rev. Kermit I. Meyer, a former Navy chaplain who had trained and worked at the Goodwill in Portland, became executive director in April 1969 and oversaw continued growth in Jackson County.
+1969-1974 – The Rev. Kermit I. Meier, a former Navy chaplain who had trained and worked at the Goodwill in Portland, became executive director in April 1969 and oversaw continued growth in Jackson County.
 In 1973, Southern Oregon Goodwill served 127 people with disabilities and its budget for 1974 was $356,000.

-1975-1980 – Richard H. Travis, a longtime Medford resident who had served as board president, became executive director after Meyer took a position with Goodwill Industries International.
+1975-1980 – Richard H. Travis, a longtime Medford resident who had served as board president, became executive director after Meier took a position with Goodwill Industries International.
 Travis headed up a massive fundraising effort to buy and remodel the former Medford city shops that still serve as Southern Oregon Goodwill’s central office.
 After serving five years as executive director, he stayed with the organization for two additional years to support Gayle Byrne in the leadership transition.

 1981- September 2014 – Southern Oregon Goodwill’s longest-serving leader, Gayle Smith Byrne took the helm after Travis retired.
 She was a University of Oregon graduate with a master’s degree in counseling whose first role at SOGI was director of rehabilitation in 1977.
 During her tenure as executive director, SOGI grew from four stores to 15 and from serving two counties to six.
 In 1977, SOGI served 48 clients, but by 2014 it served more than 3,000 people each year, having expanded its focus from adults with developmental disabilities to people with a variety of barriers to employment, as well as veterans and families.